 Step 4: Now, turn on your working Mac (bootable Mac), and hold the Option key till the Mac drive appears as bootable.

-Step 5: Go to the Finder and find the unbootable Mac drive which is appeared as an external drive on your working Mac.
+Step 5: Go to the Finder and find the unbootable Mac drive, which appears as an external drive on your working Mac.

-Step 6: Select the files which you would like to recover from an unbootable Mac and copy them to a healthy MacBook.
+Step 6: Select the files that you would like to recover from an unbootable Mac and copy them to a healthy MacBook.

 Step 7: Eject the Mac drive after you complete transferring or recovering data from it.

-Method 2: Recover Data From Unbootable Mac Using Remo Mac Data Recovery Software:
+Method 2: Recover Data From Unbootable Mac Using Remo Mac File Recovery Software:

-Utilize Remo Recover (Mac) software to securely recover data from unbootable Mac in a few steps.
-This Mac Data Recovery tool performs sector-by-sector scanning to recover lost or deleted files from non-booting Mac.
+Utilize Remo Recover (Mac) software to securely recover data from an unbootable Mac in a few steps.
+This Mac File Recovery tool performs sector-by-sector scanning to recover deleted or lost files from non-booting Mac.

-Remo Recover Mac tool works on read-only mode to safely recover data from unbootable, corrupted, or formatted Mac computers like MacBook Air, MacBook Pro, iMac, and so on.
-Remo Recover (Mac) tool is also compatible with all the latest versions of macOS like Catalina, Mojave, High Sierra, etc.
+Remo Recover Mac tool works on read-only mode to safely recover data from unbootable, corrupted, or formatted Mac computers like MacBook Air, MacBook Pro, iMac, etc. Remo Recover (Mac) tool is also compatible with all the latest versions of macOS like Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra, etc.

 Connect your unbootable Mac to the working Mac using a data cable and follow the below steps to restore data from the unbootable Mac.

-Step 5: After the end of the scanning process, the software displays all the recovered files from the unbootable Mac computer.
+Step 3: During the Deep scanning process, the software displays all the recovered files, folders, and other data from the unbootable Mac computer on your system.

 Quick Note: You must have a healthy or working Mac computer to recover files from an unbootable Mac computer.